Max Kepler Preview, Player Props: Twins vs. Rockies

 Max Kepler At The Plate

-- In 35.5% of his games this season, Kepler has driven in at least one run.
-In 13 of those games (10.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 45 games this year (36.0%), Kepler has picked up an RBI, and in 13 of those games (10.4%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.